kamasaky/kamasaky/README.md

-I am from Almaty, Kazakhstan and currently studing at Sunway Univeristy, Malaysia 🏫.I learn very fast and passionate about exploring new things!Also love emojis as you probably have already noticed..
+I am from Almaty, Kazakhstan:mountain_railway: and currently studing at Sunway Univeristy, Malaysia 🏫.I learn very fast and passionate about exploring new things!Also love emojis as you probably have already noticed..( ͡─ ͜ʖ ͡─) 👉